CollaboraOnline/online/wsd/reference.md

 A boolean flag, indicating whether the user has permission to edit and/or over-write the file.
 If not set PutFile will fail.

 ### UserCanNotWriteRelative
-A boolean flag indiciating that the user cannot Save-As on this server, so PutFileRelative will fail.
+A boolean flag indicating that the user cannot Save-As on this server, so PutFileRelative will fail.

 ### UserId
 A programmatic string identifier of the user.